stehefan/stefanlier.de/README.md

+## stefanlier.de

+This is the source code of my personal website.
+It's mostly a Next.js project with some customizations - helping me to get more familiar with Next.js.
+So, for now at least, it's a bit overkill - but let's see where it leads me.

 ## Getting Started
 ### Prerequisites

 This project expects Node.js version v20.17.0 or higher.
 Use e.g. ode Version Manager (NVM) to install and manage